Jamaica flagWork & Business Guide · Jamaica

 Legal Status:

-No specific remote work law; governed by general employment acts.
-Cross-border remote requires work permit.
+No specific remote work law; governed by standard employment acts.
+Digital nomad visa allows 6-month stays for remote workers.

 Key Industries